 We can choose to heed this longing, to heal our wounded connection to the divine ground of our being, to step out of un-paradise and re-inhabit the paradise earth.
 Sacred re-wilding of both land and consciousness requires only that we stop the unnecessary and destructive ways of being and acting that are holding un-paradise in place.
 When we do, the paradise-forces of the Earth and Soul can naturally restore our troubled world.

 Paradise is simply this:

 Our global eco-system restored to radiant health, its diverse inhabitants to natural abundance.

 Humanity at peace with itself and its environment, established in a relationship of mutual benevolent guardianship with the Earth.

 Existence experienced as the miracle it is, a direct emanation from the divine ground.

 I believe that the three aspects of this vision are deeply intertwined, and neither one comes first or last: To restore the global ecosystem we need to cultivate an attitude of benevolent stewardship of the Earth, for which to happen we need to learn to experience all life, beginning with ourselves, as sacred.
 And yet, to experience the sacredness of the living Earth it is essential to spend time in nature receiving healing and guidance among free living beings, those denizens of paradise who never left the Garden.

-We’re not going to dissolve un-paradise while still operating within the frequency-band of consciousness that has created it, locked into the very situation which we would like to see transformed.
+We’re not going to dissolve un-paradise while still operating within the frequency-band of consciousness that has created and become locked into the very situation which we would like to see transformed.